-The 2020 exploration drill program at the Candelaria Mining Complex is forecast to total 58,600 metres and the infill program 15,900 m for a combined total of 74,500 m.
-A total of 894 m of exploration tunnelling is also planned for the year.
+The 2021, exploration drill program at the Candelaria Mining Complex is forecast to total 40,800 m and the infill program 21,000 m for a combined total of 61,800 m.
+A total of 550 m of exploration tunneling is also planned for the year.
 Drilling will focus on targeting lateral extensions of near-mine mineralization, with the objective of generating additional Mineral Resources and Mineral Reserves in open pit and underground mines.

-The district exploration program will be strategically limited to 4,800 m in 2020 with an emphasis on the long-term development of high potential mineralization occurrences.
+Included within the total exploration drill program of 40,800 m, is a district exploration program, which is planned to be 4,500 m in 2021 with an emphasis on the long-term development of high potential mineralization occurrences.

-Total exploration expenditure in 2020 is forecast at approximately \$16.9 million.
+Total exploration expenditure in 2021 is forecast at approximately \$14.0 million.

-In 2019, the Candelaria Copper Mining Complex produced 146,330 tonnes of copper and 87,826 ounces of gold in concentrate (100% basis).
-As previously reported in the Company's MD&A, for 2020, forecast production is as tabulated below.
+In 2020, the Candelaria Copper Mining Complex produced 126,702 tonnes of copper and approximately 76,000 ounces of gold in concentrate (100% basis).
+As previously reported in the Company's MD&A, for 2021, forecast production is as tabulated below.

-Candelaria (100%) Unit 2020
+Candelaria (100%) Unit 2021 Forecast

-Copper Production '000 Tonnes 165 - 175
+Copper production '000 Tonnes 172 - 182

-Gold Production (1) ʻ000 Ounces 100 - 105
+Gold production (1) '000 Ounces 95 - 100

-(1) 68% of Candelaria gold and silver production is subject to a streaming agreement.
+^{68%} of Candelaria's total gold and silver production is subject to the Candelaria Stream Agreement.

-The current forecast LOM of the Candelaria open pit and stockpiles is to 2040, the Española open pit is to 2034 while the underground mines, Candelaria (North and South sectors), Alcaparrosa and Santos, have mine LOMs to 2040, 2029 and 2028, respectively.
+The current forecast LOM of the Candelaria open pit and stockpiles is to 2044, the Española open pit is to 2034 while the underground mines, Candelaria (North and South sectors), Alcaparrosa and Santos, have mine LOMs to 2043, 2029 and 2029, respectively.